puppetlabs-toy-chest/puppet-quest-guide/quests/facts.md

 `facter` tool allows Puppet to automatically access information about the system where an agent is running as variables within your Puppet manifest.

-As you'll see in this quest, these facts can be quite useful on your own.
+As you'll see in this quest, these facts can be quite useful on their own.
 In the next quest, you will see how they can be used along with **conditional statements** to let you write Puppet code that will behave differently in different contexts.